joshunwin/joshunwin.github.io/_posts/2018-12-01-going-green.md

 **- I live by "buy cheap, buy twice"** More of a practical/financial piece of advise, but one that leads to environmental benefits too.
 When it comes to buying something for long-term, I believe it's better to spend more on better quality products that last rather than cheap ones that'll you'll replace again far sooner.

 **- I use soap!** Sounds simple because it is.
-I primarily use soap to wash myself.
-No plastic packaging, and lighter to transport than liquids.
+I primarily use good old fashioned bars of soap to wash myself.
+No plastic packaging and lighter to transport than liquids.
 I still use a small amount of shower gel to freshen up, but each bottle lasts far longer this way.

 **- Plastic shopping bags get at least 2 uses.** If I do get caught out without a shopping bag and need to buy a 5p one, I use that bag later as a waste bin bag, doubling its usage.

 **- Be conscious of taking flights.** Flying is one of the biggest areas in my life in which I feel the most guilt.
 Having a partner who currently lives in France, I have been taking more short-haul flights than ever before.
 For now, I am contributing to carbon-offsetting for these flights and trying to limit them where possible.
 I have looked at the train as an alternative, but costs make this a tough sell, often around 6x the price!
 It is reasons like this that the individual alone can't solve these problems, train prices need to be reduced and flights need to be heavily taxed to even the cost.
 Trains need to be made more realistic for individuals.

 **- I use smart plugs.** There has been some debate over the usefulness of smart plugs and it's true their environmental benefits are certainly minimal, especially if you don't make use of them much.
 But I bought some for convenience too and now have them scheduled to completely switch off my TV and other devices at midnight, until I turn them back on manually.
-This reduces how long my devices are in stand-by mode significantly as I can often go days without using my TV (and therefore turning it back on)
+This reduces how long my devices are in stand-by mode significantly as I can often go days without using my TV (and therefore turning it back on).

+**- I limit my car use.** My car only gets used a handful of times a month, only using it when it's strictly necessary.